Kate, Princess of Wales, hospitalized for planned abdominal surgery, Kensington Palace says

 The statement says Kate "looks forward to reinstating as many (engagements) as possible, as soon as possible."

-Kate's husband Prince William, the eldest son of King Charles III, is next in line to inherit the British throne.
+Kate's husband William, the eldest son of King Charles, is next in line to inherit the British throne.

 William and Kate have three children, Prince George, 10, Princess Charlotte, 8, and Prince Louis, 5.